 With that said, I must award ExpressVPN the victory in the speed test comparison, since all other things were equal with regards to DNS leaks, IPv6 leaks, and WebRTC tests.

-Both ExpressVPN and IPVanish VPN have long lists of advanced features and are extremely competitive.
+Both have long lists of advanced features and are extremely competitive.
 Let’s first take a look at ExpressVPN’s features before taking a look at IPVanish VPN.

 First off, note that ExpressVPN offers four VPN protocols: PPTP, SSTP, L2TP/IPsec, and OpenVPN.
 The three most common protocols offered by any provider are PPTP, L2TP, and OpenVPN, though I would caution you to use OpenVPN as your default connection protocol because it offers the greatest security.